tradle/why-hypercore/FAQ.md

 1. Each Hypercore has a public / private key pair.
 Corestore provides deterministic key generation from a Master key.
 There is also a keypair generated by [Noise protocol](https://github.com/mafintosh/noise-network), which was added in [Hypercore V8]((https://mafinto.sh/blog/introducing-hypercore-8.html)) im 2018.
 [Noise protocol](https://noiseprotocol.org/) was designed as part of Signal Messenger and is now used by WhatsApp, WireGuard, Lightning, and I2P.

 2. There is a hook that can be registered for feed authentication.

 ### If Hypercore is P2P Web, what is its URL format?

 URL is designed to be used in Beaker.
-Its schema is dat:// or hyper:// It must be followed by <publicKey> of the Hypercore feed.
+Its schema is dat:// or hyper:// It must be followed by the <publicKey> of a Hypercore feed.

 Note that in the future it is planned to support [Strong linking](https://github.com/mafintosh/hypercore-strong-link) to a particular version of the data is planned.

 When supported, I think such URL needs to have both stable part and version part.
 It also needs to allow URLs to be used by internal components and apps, not just in Beaker.
 A typical use case for this is link from a data element in Hyperbee to a file Hyperdrive.

 ### Hyperdrive: How the hyperdrive can be shared?